 - Financial savings.
 Jurisdictions may save money because more absentee/mail voting can reduce the need to staff and equip traditional polling places.
 A 2016 study of Colorado from The Pew Charitable Trusts found costs decreased an average of 40% in five election administration categories across 46 of Colorado’s 64 counties (those with available cost data) after it implemented all-mail ballot elections.
 (Note: The study examines several reforms Colorado enacted in 2013, with all-mail elections being the most significant.
 Others changes inclded instituting same-day registration and shortening the time length for residency in the state for voting purposes.)

 - Turnout.
 Some reports indicate that because of convenience, voter turnout increases.
 See this 2013 report on all-mail ballot elections in Washington and this 2018 report on all-mail ballot elections in Utah.
+This 2021 academic article argues that mail voting increases turnout without marked partisan effect.
 Effects on turnout can be more pronounced for lower turnout elections, such as local elections, and for low propensity voters (those who are registered but do not regularly vote).
 Evidence for increased turnout based on absentee/mail voting, instead of all-mail ballot elections, is not as clear.

 - Financial considerations.
 Sending ballots by mail increases printing costs for an election.
 There may also be up-front costs for a jurisdiction to transition from mostly in-person to more absentee/mail voting, although overall fewer voting machines are required in jurisdictions that have more absentee/mail voting and count ballots at a centralized location.
 If a state chooses to pay for return postage for these ballots that could also increase costs.